|Common Name(s): Red Oak

 Pricing/Availability: Abundant availability in a good range of widths and thicknesses, both as flatsawn and quartersawn lumber.
 Usually slightly less expensive than White Oak, prices are moderate for a domestic hardwood, though thicker planks or quartersawn boards are slightly more expensive.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Cabinetry, furniture, interior trim, flooring, and veneer.

-Comments: Red Oak, along with its brother White Oak, are commonly used domestic lumber species.
+Comments: Arguably the most popular hardwood in the United States, Red Oak is a ubiquitous sight in many homes.
+Even many vinyl/imitation wood surfaces are printed to look like Red Oak.
 Hard, strong, and moderately priced, Red Oak presents an exceptional value to woodworkers—which explains why it is so widely used in cabinet and furniture making.

 - Black Oak (Quercus velutina)